QIXIAOXIANSHENG/RNAseq-undergrad-thesis/README.md

 # RNAseq-undergrad-thesis
 RNA seq project.
 Use Soft K-means to cluster RNA seq data of four yeast species based on orthology and expression pattern.

-The Soft K-means is defined in the SKM_define branch.
-Last modified on 4/8/24.
+The output pickle file contains a Python dictionary with the used data, centers in each iteration, the final cluster assign, and the run time.